blabel3/CS411-Project/README.md

 - tsconfig.json: Configuration file for the typescript compiler.
 This is how we build from typescript in src/ to compatible javascript in dist/

 Also, we should all have an .env file with important variables, but this will never be checked in to source control!

+# Next Steps

+To get the MVP done, we focused on the core functionality of generating a playlist.
+Some features we didn't implement were:

+- Shows all of a user's playlists on the home screen after they log in
+- Gallery page which shows all the album covers they have generated so far and what playlist it was for.

+The app has things built in to be added on in the future, like a link to the gallery page and a simple Cover object type for implementing the gallery too.
+But we decided that was outside the scope of the initial project.